 Is your outdated GRC software putting your business at risk?

-GRC software is reaching 20 years of maturity, and its fourth generation.
+GRC software has reached 20 years of maturity, and its fourth generation.
 Many organizations purchased internal controls management tools in the early 2000’s to streamline the internal controls testing and certification process based on a COSO framework to comply with Sarbanes Oxley regulations such as SOX-302 and SOX-404.

 In the late 2000’s risk assessment, IT General Controls management and Segregation of Duty reporting tools were adopted by organizations to follow a top down risk-based approach under the guidance of PCAOB AS5.
 In the last decade, the third wave GRC solutions were adopted to unify the internal audit, enterprise risk management and regulatory compliance “silos” to achieve integrated risk management for improved decision making and performance through an integrated view of how well an organization manages its unique set of risks.